xieweiAlex/English_Learning/words/2025/words-Oct-25.md

 ### Economist Newsletter

+Many observers (The Economist included) worried about the global economy when Donald Trump announced **swingeing** tariffs in April.

+A **posthumous** memoir by Virginia Giuffre, a sex-trafficking victim who said she was made to sleep with the prince while just 17, promises new revelations.
+Nobody knows for sure whether a really painful downturn is **on the way**, **let alone** when.
+Savage drone warfare **engulfs** Ukraine’s front line.
+Casualties litter the Donbas amid a bloody Kremlin push.
+If the EU doesn’t **woo** the Western Balkans, Russia or China might, writes a diplomat. -
+Donald Trump has unleashed an M&A **bonanza**.
+Middle managers, famed for holding meetings that could have been emails, are **on their way out**.
+South-East Asia is being **swamped with** Chinese goods.
+It is adding to the pain from Trump’s tariffs.
+President Donald Trump does not like being criticised when he thinks he should be **feted**. -
+It should not need saying in the home of the First Amendment, but a craven press leads to rampant corruption, poor government and cynical, **disaffected** voters.

 The terrifying reality of being a judge in America.
 Two **memoirs** hint at a Supreme Court **under siege**.

 Fast forward to today, and America is **reeling** at the realisation that China could seriously hurt it by weaponising its dominance of rare earths, crucial ingredients in everything from cars to fighter jets.

-Barring the covid-19 pandemic, it has not been this high since the Napoleonic wars.
+**Barring** the covid-19 pandemic, it has not been this high since the Napoleonic wars.
-The America vs China spat reveals a dangerous dynamic.
+The America vs China **spat** reveals a dangerous dynamic.

 Confidence is both magic and a **minefield**. - Self-doubt, **hubris** and everything in between.
 A quarter-century ago Bill Clinton **scoffed** at the idea of China trying to control speech online.